Polyphenol Estimator

 5. Check out the resulting files in your output directory!

 - If you opt to generate md or html reports, then a readable report of each script used will be placed into your reports folder.
 You can preview the latest reports generated by navigating to pages under "Polyphenol Estimator" and "DII Calculation" in your sidebar.
-Report generation may be helpful to keep a record of which scripts were used as the tool periodically will be updated.
+Users may find report generation helpful to keep a record of which scripts were used as the tool periodically will be updated.

 Want to test NHANES data instead?

-diet_input_filewith the NHANES output file name. - In
+estimate_polyphenols, updatediet_input_filewith the NHANES diet output file name. - In

 estimate_polyphenols, change type to “NHANES” - Run the script.